nafrelim/blog/blog_be/README.md

 * POST
 * GET
-* DELETE (only for admin user and author of the post)
+* DELETE (only for admin user and author of the comment)

 #### /api/post_comment/[id]/
 A comment list for the post.